MicrosoftDocs/appcenter-docs/docs/data/index.md

 Getting started is easy:

-1. Connect your Azure subscription
+1. Connect your Azure subscription.
-2. Provision a new CosmosDB account or connect an existing one
+2. Provision a new CosmosDB account or connect an existing one.
-3. Configure the SDK
+3. Configure the SDK.
-4. Add your first document
+4. Add your first document.

 These steps are discussed in further detail in the [Getting Started](~/data/getting-started.md) documentation.